8 surprising non-tax-deductible expense claims that are often included in expense claims

 3. Unrecorded cash transactions

-The most dangerous non-deductible expenses which are often claimed for, are cash transactions.
-There are times when you may make a cash transaction on behalf of your business to a supplier, client or charity.
-If they don’t have the facilities to provide you with a receipt and you include it in the books as a legitimate expense you may be putting yourself in danger.
+The most dangerous non-deductible expenses, which are often claimed for, are cash transactions.
+There are times when you may make a cash transaction on behalf of your business with a supplier, client or charity.
+If they don’t have the facilities to provide you with a receipt to include in your tax accounts as a legitimate expense, you may be putting yourself in danger.

 Should the HMRC decide to look into your accounts and find that you’ve claimed for an expense that doesn’t match the outgoings of your business account or have limited supporting evidence for the transaction, this can be viewed as a discrepancy.
-The HMRC may then investigate such transactions further, which could have potential legal consequences.
+One way to avoid this is to ensure you’re working with a tax accountant who can provide you with guidance on cash transactions and keep your accounts up to date.

 4. Customer and staff gifts

-The general rule is that business gifts or gifts for customers are in fact a non-deductible expense and are treated by the HMRC as falling under the same rule as entertaining.
+Business gifts or gifts for customers are non-deductible expenses and fall under the same rule as entertaining, according to HMRC.

-Business gifts to customers are allowed as a tax deduction, if the total to one individual per year is less than £50, bears a conspicuous advert for the business and is not food, drink, tobacco or exchangeable vouchers.
-The HMRC will consider staff gifts a deductible tax if it is a trivial benefit.
-This means it must cost less than £50 and not be part of the employment contract or a reward for performance.
-Seasonal gifts such as chocolates or a bottle of wine are therefore likely to be exempt.
+Business gifts to customers are allowed as a tax deduction, if the total to one individual per year is less than £50, bears a conspicuous advertisement for the business, and is not food, drink, tobacco or exchangeable vouchers.
+The HMRC will consider staff gifts a deductible tax if they have a trivial benefit.

 5. Charitable donations